Set the right goals for digital marketing using the 5Ss

 Start with your most important transactions that lead to revenue and profit!
 That's sales, or if you don't sell online, the leads that your online marketing will deliver which will convert through to sales or donations if you're a not-for-profit.

 Notice how ASOS aim to increase sales through boosting trust in the online purchase process and offering free delivery.

 Tip.
 Use a conversion models helps set quantitative targets to hit.
 Use this Excel digital marketing budgeting spreadsheet we have developed to help set the right goals.

-2. Speak - Get closer to customers though dialogue and participation
+2. Speak - Get closer to customers through dialogue and participation

 Digital channels are not only great sales channels, they excel as communications channels to engage your audience through the 6 main digital marketing tools.
 We recommend creating detailed conversion or budget models that allow you to set goals by channel for reaching and influencing your audience.